Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 2) Change the `ModInfo` to fit your own info.
 3) Change `ClientModData` and `ServerModData` to suit your mod needs.
 4) Add custom events into the `ClientEvents` and `ServerEvents` tables.
-You can add any custom config **key:value** to the config object to access it into your mod.
+>You can add any custom config **key:value** to the config object to access it into your mod.

 <br>

 # Commands

-Network communication between the client and server are done using commands.
+Communication between the client and server are done using commands.

 ## Sending Commands

-Both **Client** & **Server** object have a method `SendCommand`.

-### To send a command from a client to the server:
+Send a command from a **client** to the **server**
 ```lua
 Client.SendCommand("MyCommand", {})
 ```

-### To send a command from the server to a client:
+Send a command from the **server** to a **client**
 ```lua
 Server.SendCommand("MyCommand", {}, targetPlayer)
 ```

-### To send a command from the server to all clients:
+Send a command from the **server** to **all clients**
 ```lua
 Server.SendCommand("MyCommand", {})
 ```

 ## Receiving Commands

-Command handlers are functions defined into its own file. *This make it easier to reload a specific command for debugging.*
+Command handlers are functions defined into its own file.
+>This make it easier to reload a specific command for debugging.

-Server Command Handlers are inside `client/MyModName/ServerCommands/`.
+Server command handlers are inside `client/MyModName/ServerCommands/`.
-Client Command Handlers are inside `server/MyModName/ClientCommands/`.
+Client command handlers are inside `server/MyModName/ClientCommands/`.

 >Check template commands **Ping** & **Pong** to see how it works.